Contents of this Safeguarding Policy

-We do know that county lines exploitation is widespread, with gangs from big cities including London, Manchester and Liverpool operating throughout England, Wales and Scotland.
+We do know that county lines exploitation is widespread, with gangs from big cities including London, Birmingham, Manchester, West Yorkshire and South Yorkshire, and Liverpool operating throughout England, Wales and Scotland.

 Gangs are known to target vulnerable children and adults; some of the factors that heighten a person’s vulnerability include:

 A young person’s involvement in county lines activity often leaves signs.
 A person might exhibit some of these signs, either as a member or as an associate of a gang dealing drugs.
 Any sudden changes in a person’s lifestyle should be discussed with them.